CyclotronResearchCentre/TWSmooting_demo/TechnicalNote.md

 - \> 20% chance of being GM (resp.
 WM), and
 - larger probability of being GM (resp.
 WM) than CSF or WM (resp.
 GM),

-This explicit mask ensures that for a voxel will only appear in one tissue class, either GM or WM, the one with the largest probability (on average across the group)
+This explicit mask ensures that for a voxel will only appear in one tissue class, either GM or WM, the one with the largest probability (on average across the group).
+In other words, this is some kind of "majority mask with minimal threshold".

 ### "Tissue-SPecific, smOOthing-compeNsated" method, aka. `T-SPOON`